 Celery also benefits heart health by reducing blood pressure and ‘bad’ cholesterol in the blood10.

-Drinking green juice regularly will help your body fight free radicals which contribute towards faster ageing and cell damage.
+Drinking green juice regularly will help your body fight free radicals that contribute towards faster aging and cell damage.

-Free radicals are unstable atoms which are created in our bodies as part of natural processes.
-The body has the capability to fight them off but with age, this capability decreases and this results in more free radicals in our bodies, more oxidative stress and more damage to our cells12.
-All this results in ageing and contributes to the development of various diseases, disorders and illnesses.
+Free radicals are unstable atoms that are created in our bodies as part of natural processes.
+The body has the capability to fight them off but with age, this capability decreases and this results in more free radicals in our bodies, more oxidative stress, and more damage to our cells12.
+All this results in aging and contributes to the development of various diseases, disorders, and illnesses.

-However, it’s worth noting that the ageing process is greatly affected by lifestyle factors so you have the power to either slow it down or accelerate it.
+However, it’s worth noting that the aging process is greatly affected by lifestyle factors so you have the power to either slow it down or accelerate it.